Michael Gambon’s wife inherits fortune leaving long-term girlfriend ‘with nothing’

 His long-term girlfriend and mother of his two teenage children appears to have been left nothing

-The 82-year-old, who was most loved for his role as Dumbledore in the hit movies based on the novels by JK Rowling, passed away in September last year after a bout of pneumonia.
+The 82-year-old star of stage and screen, who was most loved for his role as Dumbledore in the hit movies based on the novels by JK Rowling, passed away in September last year after a bout of pneumonia.

 After his will was published on Tuesday (5 March), it was revealed that his long-term girlfriend, Philipa Hart, had been left nothing, in the three-page document seen by the Daily Mail.